steverozen/ICAMS/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have:
-* Moved two Bioconductor packages(BSgenome.Hsapiens.1000genomes.hs37d5,
-  BSgenome.Hsapiens.UCSC.hg38) from Imports to Suggests so that they can be used conditionally in "ICAMS" as requested by CRAN.
+This is a new minor version that is backward compatible with the previous version.
+In this version as.catalog supports creation of the catalog from a vector (interpeted as a 1-column matrix) and optionally infers the class from the number of rows in the input.

 ## Test environments
 * Local Windows 10 install: R 3.6.0 and 3.6.1